lloydsargent/BlackRaccoon/README.md

 Code has now been implemented to assure proper functionality under iOS 6 and iOS 7.

 Unlike some implementations, this checks what version is running before implementing the fix to the leak in Apple's iOS 5 and iOS 6.

+### iOS 8 and iOS 9

+Currently Black Raccoon (as does most of the Raccoons) deletes files using the *CFURLDestroyResource* method.
+This method was deprecated in iOS 7.
+It is this author's opinion that unencrypted FTP will eventually be removed as it poses a risk.

+### The Future

+If you are currently looking at FTP services, I would would look at full featured FTP packages that were written from the ground up to support FTP.
+However, if you wish to use Black Raccoon, then read below.

 ### Usage